 Introduction

-Administrations and industry stakeholders are confronted worldwide with the constant challenge of ensuring more efficient use of the spectrum, and more specifically to identify more spectrum resource to respond to the growing demand for mobile broadband and the related traffic surge and the related traffic surge.
+Administrations and industry stakeholders are confronted worldwide with the constant challenge of ensuring more efficient use of the spectrum, and more specifically to identify more spectrum resource to respond to the growing demand for mobile broadband and the related traffic surge.
 The European Commission's communication on European Broadband proposes that wireless broadband should contribute to meeting the target that all EU citizens should have access to wireless broadband at sufficient speed by 2015 and at least 30 Mbps by 2020.

 “Harmonisation” of additional spectrum at global (ITU-R) and regional level (CEPT, EU) has been so far the key enabler to respond to the needs of terrestrial mobile IMT in CEPT and to ensure that a suitable regulatory framework is available to give stability for the investment, to facilitate the creation of economies of scale, the development of standards and implementation of relevant regulation (authorisations) at national level.
 Consequently, harmonisation measures have been developed, are maintained or are under development within CEPT in the following frequency bands: 790-862 MHz; 880-915 MHz / 925-960 MHz (“900 MHz band”); 1710-1785 MHz / 1805-1880 MHz (“1800 MHz band”); 2500-2690 MHz (“2.6 GHz band”); 1900-1980 MHz, 2010-2025 MHz and 2110-2170 MHz (“2 GHz band”), 3.4-3.8GHz (“3.5 GHz band”).

-Conventional harmonised approach will obviously continue to be essential to meet future demand, as illustrated by the large consensus at the ITU-R level to support an Agenda item at WRC-15/16 on terrestrial mobile broadband applications and IMT.
-Also, the initial work to enhance the efficiency use of part of spectrum identified for IMT (e.g.: 1900-1920 MHz) will have to be continued.
+The conventional harmonised approach will obviously continue to be essential to meet future demand, as illustrated by the large consensus at the ITU-R level to support [if seen appropriate] an Agenda Item at WRC-15/16 on terrestrial mobile broadband applications and IMT.
+Also, the initial work to enhance the efficient use of part of spectrum identified for IMT (e.g.: 1900-1920 MHz) will have to be continued.

 Harmonisation has so far been combined with the clearing of such band from legacy services and users and subsequent exclusive allocation of such bands to mobile services/networks.
-A complementary regulatory approach is Authorized Spectrum Access (ASA).
+The Authorized Spectrum Access (ASA) concept [might possibly be] / [is] a complementary regulatory approach.
 ASA was first introduced in response to the RSPG consultation on cognitive technologies in January 2011.
-ASA is a model to allow for a shared use of spectrum by ASA licensees whenever and wherever unused by incumbent users by using cognitive radio s.
-ASA is based on an individual authorisation model of spectrum rights and could act as a regulatory enabler to making available, in a timely manner, additional harmonised spectrum required for mobile broadband while overcoming time, resource and political constraints associated with band clearing and while recognising the legitimate requirement for long term operation of incumbent users in certain bands.
+The developer of the ASA concept describes it as a model to allow for a shared use of spectrum by ASA [users] / [licensees] whenever and wherever unused by incumbent users by using cognitive radio capabilities.
+It is presented as being based on an individual authorisation model of spectrum rights and could act as a regulatory enabler to making available, in a timely manner, additional harmonised spectrum required for mobile broadband while overcoming time, resource and political constraints associated with band clearing and while recognising the legitimate requirement for long term operation of incumbent users in certain bands.

-This report proposes a general analysis of the ASA concept, the applicable regulatory framework and how it could be implemented.
+This report proposes to analyse and evaluates of the ASA concept, the potentially applicable regulatory framework and how it could be implemented.

-The concept is further studied in the specific context of some candidate ASA frequency bands in order to further assess the concept and associated practical implementation issues.
+[The concept is further studied in the specific context of some candidate ASA frequency bands in order to further assess the concept and associated practical implementation issues].
 The report should in particular identify the necessary studies to be performed in order to define the harmonised sharing conditions between mobile broadband authorised under an ASA framework and identified incumbent users.

 Although the ASA concept is primarily intended to address the spectrum demand for terrestrial mobile broadband applications and IMT, this study also considers the possibility to apply the concept to other stakeholders than terrestrial mobile operators.